-Stand-Alone ‘Batwoman’ Series Ordered By The CW, Added To DC Universe Line-Up
+Standalone ‘Batwoman’ Series Ordered By The CW, Added To DC Universe Line-Up

 A couple of months ago, The Inquisitr reported that there would be a gaping hole in the DC Extended Universe (DCEU) come next year.
 The eighth season of Arrow was confirmed to be its last and it would be ending its run and leaving The CW without one of its biggest heroes.
-Well, it appears as if they have already found a replacement and someone to fill the void as a stand-alone Batwoman series has been ordered and set in place.
+Well, it appears as if they have already found a replacement and someone to fill the void as a standalone Batwoman series has been ordered and set in place.

-Vulture revealed that Ruby Rose of Orange Is the New Black will be back to take on the role of Kate Kane who is not-so-well known in Gotham City as Batwoman.
-While the residents of the city do know who both of them are, they aren’t aware that they are one-and-the-same.
+Vulture revealed that Ruby Rose of Orange Is the New Black will be back to take on the role of Kate Kane, who is not-so-well known in Gotham City as Batwoman.
+While the residents of the city do know who both of them are, they aren’t aware that they are one and the same.

 Rose made her debut as Batwoman in the fall of 2018 when The CW had its mega Arrowverse crossover event across multiple shows.
 The event was called “Elseworlds” and brought together heroes from Arrow, The Flash, and a number of other shows as the DCEU continues to do very well on the small screen.

-The loss of Arrow with it ended after its shortened eighth season is something that hit fans pretty hard, but this isn’t a bad way to make things right.
+The loss of Arrow, which ended after its shortened eighth season, is something that hit fans pretty hard, but this isn’t a bad way to make things right.
 There isn’t a lot known about the new series just yet, but Batwoman is on her way to The CW and bringing justice to Gotham City.

 Criminals (and people who get in the way of dreams) bewarehttps://t.co/BKxodCp5Nm